Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - On line number **54**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2

 ##### 2. Spark Job Demand_Forecasting_Model_Training_First_Time_Pipeline
-This Spark job creates and trains the Retail Demand Forecasting model only for the first run of the pipeline *RetailDFModel_PriceOptimizationPipeline*
+This Spark job conducts feature engineering and demand forecasting model training only for the first run of the pipeline *RetailDFModel_PriceOptimizationPipeline*, when there is no forecasting model available for price optimization.

 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo